hpepper/idea-to-product/sad2md/README.md

 ### What not to include

 * things that change often and does not affect other teams/modules, need not/should not be documented in the architecture document.

+## Using the _sad.xml file

+### Introduction to _sad.xml

+#### Purpose of _sad.xml

+#### Overview of _sad.xml

+### Fill in usage

+* Create a Viewpacket `<ViewPacket Id="1202" ViewType="Module" ViewStyle="Uses" SortOrder="2">`
+  * ComponentId - the id of the component you are focusing on.
+  * PrimaryDisplayKey - unique key.
+* ComponentRelation
+  * ComponentAId - the id of the component in focus.
+  * ComponentBId - the id of the component that ComponentAId uses.
+  * Key - the PrimaryDisplayKey of the view packet.
+  * Style - Set to 'Uses' if you want to be able to create a used-by viewpacket for the ComponentBId.

+* For the UsedBy view packet
+  * Create a Viewpacket `<ViewPacket Id="1302" ViewType="Module" ViewStyle="UsedBy" SortOrder="3">`
+    * ComponentId - the id of the component you want to show all the components that uses it.
+    * PrimaryDisplayKey - empty(not used).
+TODO maybe this could be used in the search instead of the hard-coded 'Uses'
+  * ComponentRelation - none defined, the code will search for all ComponentRelation where ComponentId is in ComponentBId and the Style is 'Uses'.